AsherPisces/ForexRate-networking/README.md

 - Made with Python that using Tkinter Framework
 - Support Better for MacOS Environment
-- This is Project of Computer Networking Subject
+- This is a Project of Computer Networking Subject
 - The application helps us see the detailed price statistics
 - Apply client & server model